 This section explains the different permissions required to use the Developer Console and the OSDK.
 These roles and permissions can be managed in the Roles section of Foundry Settings.

-Compass-managed user permissions are in the beta phase of development and may not be available for your enrollment.
+Compass-managed user permissions are in the beta phase of development.
+This feature is available on enrollments with classification-based access controls (CBAC) and may also be available for other enrollments.

 See User permissions [Legacy] if Compass-managed user permissions are not available on your enrollment.